 - Inside the pack, there are mesh compartments for segregating accessories.

 - Fishpond comes with a lifetime warranty.

-- This revolutionary chest pack is environmentally friendly, as it is made entirely of recycled materials.
+- This revolutionary chest pack is environmentally friendly and made entirely of recycled materials.

 - There’s plenty of room for your fly box and other belongings.